azatsatklichov/java-in-deep/README.md

 This project will keep enhancing with examples based on below categories.

+## Language Object Oriented Paradigms
+Examples which we are sometimes not aware of what is going under the under-hood, or some practical daily tasks with multiple solution options

 ## Algorithmic Solutions
 Some algorithmic tasks with basic or more complex solutions

-## Language Object Oriented Paradigms
-Examples which we are sometimes not aware of what is going under the under-hood, or some practical daily tasks with multiple solution options

-## OO Analysis and  Design Patterns
-GoF Design Patterns (Creational, Structural, Behavioral ) and some principles of OOA and OOD like SOLID, Defensive Programming etc ..
-Some examples are re-written, re-designed, influenced or adapted from internet, or some examples adapted to Bryan Hansen's design patterns courses, or Head First Design Patterns examples.

 ## more ...

 ### Project Setup